Alik Griffin

 Do I recommend this lens?

-I do think this lens definitely dethrones my little Meike 35mm f1.4, and I even now prefer it over the Meike 35mm f1.7 that I loved so much.
-I will say, Pergear and Meike do have a lot more character in terms of the way they flare, but I just think for general shooting, this is a very nice practical option that can handle itself a little bit better and various situations and the f1.4 aperture is nice at night.
+I think this lens definitely dethrones my little Meike 35mm f1.4, and I even now prefer it over the Meike 35mm f1.7 that I loved so much.
+I will say that Pergear and Meike do have a lot more character in terms of the way they flare, but I just think that for general shooting, this is a very nice practical option that can handle itself a little bit better in various situations, and the f1.4 aperture is nice at night.

 In general, these Chinese lenses continue to get better over the years.
-I feel like every time a new lens is released, there is a pretty significant improvement from what was done a few years ago.
+Every time a new lens is released, there is a pretty significant improvement from what was done a few years ago.

-I will say that the Meike, 7Artisans, and Pergear lenses do have a more classic style of rendering, by allowing the lenses to flare and bloom.
-However, TTArtisan lenses strike a nice balance between modern but not too modern, while not over stuffing the lenses with a pound of glass to correct for every little anomaly.
+I will say that the Meike, 7Artisans, and Pergear lenses do have a more classic style of rendering by allowing the lenses to flare and bloom.
+However, TTArtisan lenses strike a nice balance between modern and not too modern while not overstuffing the lenses with a pound of glass to correct every little anomaly.

 I think the point of a lot of the 35mm Meike and 7Artisans lenses is they are a little more compact with pancake designs so they suffer a little more from some negative characteristics like vignetting or distortion due to that smaller size.

 I personally wouldn’t buy the 7Artisans 35mm f1.2 or Meike 35mm f1.4 anymore unless you’re going for a specific characteristic they offer.
-Just buy this lens instead, it’s the better lens if you’re going for the shallow depth.
+Just buy this lens instead; it’s the best lens if you’re going for shallow depth.

 If you want the f1.2 with some fun bokeh, go for a Pergear 35mm f1.2, but this TTArtisan 35mm f1.4 is still a better choice for all-around practical everyday use.